meson800/simpit-controller/Doc/Simpit-Controller/SerialInput.md

 ******************************************

-**com_port**: String describing which com port to connect to Always connects to the specified com port at a baud rate of 9600
+**com_port**: String describing which com port to connect to.
+Always uses a baud rate of 9600.
 Example:
 ```
 com_port = COM3